 • Runbook execution MCP — connecting AI agents to executable runbooks (AWS DevOps Agent is the closest, but it’s a full agent, not an MCP server)

-• Multi-platform aggregation — no MCP server that unifies incidents across PagerDuty + OpsGenie + Grafana (the MCP Proxy, Router & Aggregator Tools could fill this gap)
+• Multi-platform aggregation — no MCP server that unifies incidents across PagerDuty + Grafana + ServiceNow (the MCP Proxy, Router & Aggregator Tools could fill this gap)

 Rating: 4.0 / 5

-Every major incident management platform now has MCP support — PagerDuty (official, 62 tools), Rootly (AI-powered analysis, 150+ tools), FireHydrant (official), incident.io (hosted remote), Grafana OnCall (part of 50+ tool observability server), OpsGenie (community), ilert (official remote), Better Stack (remote).
-The breadth is impressive.
+Every major incident management platform now has MCP support — PagerDuty (official, 69 tools + 5 MCP Apps), Rootly (AI-powered analysis, 150+ tools, v2.3.8 performance), FireHydrant (official, stalled), incident.io (hosted remote), Grafana OnCall (v0.14.0, 11 incident/oncall tools), ServiceNow (community, 252 stars), ilert (official remote, dormant), Better Stack (remote).
+The breadth is impressive and expanding.

 Deducted 1.0 for:

-• Low adoption — PagerDuty’s official server has just 63 stars, FireHydrant has 4.
-These are established companies with thousands of customers, yet MCP adoption is minimal
+• Low adoption — PagerDuty’s official server has 69 stars, FireHydrant has 4.
+These are established companies with thousands of customers, yet MCP adoption remains minimal

-• Limited write capabilities — several servers default to read-only (which is safe but limits incident response automation)
+• Limited write capabilities — several servers default to read-only (safe, but limits incident response automation)

-• No cross-platform aggregation — teams using multiple incident tools can’t get a unified view through MCP yet
+• No cross-platform aggregation — teams using PagerDuty + ServiceNow + Grafana can’t get a unified incident view through MCP yet